Forms and Advance Care Planning FAQs

 Most West Virginians complete both a Medical Power of Attorney and a Living Will.
 Since the Medical Power of Attorney is a more flexible document and allows you to name a representative(s) to make decisions for you, it is advisable to create a Medical Power of Attorney even if you have already completed the Living Will or decided not to complete a Living Will.
 If you lose the ability to speak for yourself due to a medical condition or incapacity, your Medical Power of Attorney representative(s) can speak on your behalf.

 If you do not have someone you trust to make medical decisions on your behalf or who knows your values and preferences for medical care, you should consider creating a Living Will so that you can leave specific directions about their end-of-life treatment.
-If you lose decision-making capacity, your health care provider will assign a Health care Surrogate representative to make decisions on your behalf.
+If you lose decision-making capacity, your health care clinician will assign a health care Surrogate representative to make decisions on your behalf.
 This representative can use the instructions and wishes you described in your Living Will to make health care decisions on your behalf.

 If you choose to sign both documents, you should store them in the same place to help assure that your representative(s) will know all of your wishes.
 You may also complete a Combined Living Will and Medical Power of Attorney form which combines both documents into one form.